llh1000/CaseStudyOrange/Orange_Report.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-2.png)

 ##Conclusion
-In each of the displays, we notice that tree number 4 has the highest mean and median circumferences and tree number 3 has the lowest mean and median circumferences.
+From the analysis, we notice that although each tree begins with a similar circumference measurement, tree number 4 has the highest circumferences over the time period and tree number 3 has the lowest measurements.
 The range circumferences of trees 1 and 3 appear to be similar, on a smaller scale, while trees 2 and 4 appear to share similar, larger circumference ranges.